Metric pairs and tuples in theory and applications: Introduction

 \begingroup \thetheorem{\ref{thm:cassorla}} \begin{theorem} If $\calM$ is the set of compact length metric pairs and $\calS$ is the subset of $\calM$ consisting of 2-dimensional Riemannian manifolds which can be isometrically embedded in $\RR^3$ together with a 2-dimensional submanifold with boundary, then $\bar{\calS}=\calM$ in $d_{\GH_1}$. \end{theorem} \endgroup

-Finally, to highlight the potential of the the Gromov--Hausdorff distances for metric pairs and tuples, in section \ref{s:applications} we show how these distances arise naturally in three applied settings: spaces of hypernetworks and graphs (see \cite{needham_original, needham2024}); spaces of simplicial complexes (see \cite{nnadi}); and persistence matching diagrams (see \cite{torras_rocio_2, torras_rocio_1, torrascasas2024stability}).
+Finally, to highlight the potential of the the Gromov--Hausdorff distances for metric pairs and tuples, in section \ref{s:applications} we compare the metrics between metric tuples with those that have been defined for spaces of hypernetworks and graphs \cite{needham_original, needham2024}; spaces of simplicial complexes \cite{nnadi}; and spaces of persistence matching diagrams \cite{torras_rocio_2, torras_rocio_1, torrascasas2024stability}.

-\begin{ack} The authors would like to thank Professor Christina Sormani, for fruitful conversations, and colleagues and friends for their invaluable comments at an early stage of this manuscript. \end{ack}